A link to our club database page with the North American Flyball Association.

 Dues

 Tournament costs will be covered by members (standing and provisional), according to the number of heats each dog races.
-The club will absorb the tournament costs for borrowed team dogs.
+Borrowed dogs’ owners owe for the heats their dog runs.
 Open dogs, dogs from other teams running on an open team with our club dogs, pay for the number of heats run.

 Meetings